staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 ### Introduction

+Do you grok Clojure and Big Data?
+Excited about large systems and machine learning?
 Have you ever wanted to work with the agility and speed of a start-up environment, while being backed by the resources of a multi-billion dollar company?
-Have you ever wanted to work on developing bleeding edge algorithms that could impact millions of users?
-Now's your chance!
+Now’s your chance!

+Staples, the world’s second largest internet retailer, recently completed the acquisition of Runa, a software company based in San Mateo, Calif. that helps online retailers increase sales by personalizing the shopping experience.
+We’re ramping up to hire a cutting-edge team for our latest Staples lab, with offices located in downtown San Mateo, four blocks from the train station.

+The San Mateo team will drive major initiatives in next-generation digital platforms, personalization and big data research, to be leveraged in 26 countries.

 ### Position Summary